mihaigalos/pushnotify/README.md

-# alert
+# pushnotify

-Push notifications on events from the unix journal.
+Dockerized push notifications on events from the unix journal.
 A REST notification service (i.e. [Catapush](https://www.catapush.com/)) can be used.